-You’re probably familiar with aroma therapy for anxiety, stress, and depression, but did you know that aroma therapy can be used as part of a successful pain management routine as well?
+You are probably familiar with aroma therapy for anxiety, stress, and depression, but did you know that aroma therapy can be used as part of a successful pain management routine as well?

 Whether it’s your favorite scent carrying you away to your mental happy place or a more medicinal and holistic approach aroma therapy has aided many chronic pain suffers in finding the relief they need.
+You also don’t have to worry about medication prescription mistakes that could harm you long-term, since these aromas are all natural.

-Aroma therapy hacks our brain and nervous system to bring about positive changes.
+Aromatherapy hacks our brain and nervous system to bring about positive changes.
 If you suffer from chronic pain and haven’t found relief anywhere else or are just looking for something to brighten up your days a bit more aroma therapy is a good place to start.

 Pain, like all emotions is energy.
 Sage transforms and cleanses negative energies into useful positive ones.
 If you’re pain makes it hard to see the silver lining sage might be the perfect scent for you.